epogrebnyak/luhmann/README.md

 I attach less weight to:

 - sticking to one specific tool for all my workflow
-- better choice of a better theme/template for html

 [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten) seems a good philosophy.
 Coupled with some static generator, hope it can work well.

 ### Non-goals and itches

-- write own python package
+- write a new python package
-- re-write someone else's package
+- better choice of a theme/template for html

 What I learned so far
 ---------------------